 In addition to his work at Keystone, Dennis has also served as President of the Commonwealth Institute, the Pennsylvania Association of Community Residential Programs, and the Pennsylvania CASSP Institute.
 He is the Past President of the Pennsylvania Association of Rehabilitation Facilities, as well as Past President and co-founder of Open Stage of Harrisburg.

 He serves or has served on many boards and task forces.
 Dennis served as Chairman of the Board of PAR, which is the major professional association addressing services in the area of intellectual disabilities and autism.
 Dennis is also a Past Board Chair of the Susquehanna Art Museum.

 For thirteen years, Dennis served as an Officer and pilot with the US Air Force and Pennsylvania Air National Guard and has over 2000 flight hours in multi-engine and jet aircraft.

 A fine art photographer, Dennis frequently exhibits his work in one-man shows.
-He has carried out several photographic projects for the Office of Mental Retardation photographing people living in State Centers as well as the Office of Children and Youth.
+He has carried out several photographic projects for the Office of Intellectual Disability, photographing people living in State Centers as well as the Office of Children and Youth.
 This work has included assisting in the production of Everyday Lives, a documentary on the history of intellectual disability services in Pennsylvania.

 Dennis has also been instrumental in helping to found a seminary in Kursk, Russia.
 In 1999 he produced a photographic essay on children living in orphanages and psychiatric hospitals of Russia, Romania, and Moldova.
 This work includes images and interviews of children living in the underground of Bucharest, Romania.
-These images may be viewed by clicking the children of Eastern Europe below.
-Dennis has also had the opportunity to visit psychiatric hospitals in the People's Republic of China, the Russian Federation, and the Republic of Moldova.
+He has also had the opportunity to visit psychiatric hospitals in the People's Republic of China, the Russian Federation, and the Republic of Moldova.

 Dennis serves on the Federal Council (Governing Board) of FICE International, a federation of over sixty countries concerned about the status of children worldwide.
 He is also the President of FICE-USA.

 Dennis has been recognized nationally and internationally for his work, including: